In this Rome attraction, no one else is inside the church; our whispers echo off the walls.

 Moving over the left side of the building, there is a large mural of a man with a pouch in hand.
 He’s lowering it through a window down to three sleeping girls.
 Alvise explains this is depicting Saint Nicolas – better known as Santa Claus.
 Somehow this paint on stone has endured since the 13th century with a clear message.

 “See?” says Alvise.
 “The mural represents how we should give to other, without expecting anything in return.
 It’s a message of great love, of life and of the key to happiness!”

 Rome Attraction: Retrome Colosseum at Night

-Rome is old, but vibrant.
+Rome is an old, but vibrant city.
 Observing the tattoo-clad college kids lounging around buildings that are a thousand times older than they are is incredible.
 Rome isn’t trying to be something it isn’t – sometimes I think London tries too hard.
 Rome is what it is on the surface and hidden on its narrow streets.

 Just around the corner was the place we’d stay for the night.